adcimon/cheatsheets/cpp/README.md

 ✅ Pros
 * Reduces compile times (especially for large projects).
 * Makes dependencies explicit and easier to track.
-* Helps avoid brittle code that breaks due to transitive includes.
+* Helps avoid code that breaks due to transitive includes.

 ❌ Cons
 * Can require a lot of micro-management of includes.